ycjing/Neural-Style-Transfer-Papers/README.md

 ## Citation
-If you find this repository useful for your research, please cite
+If you find this repository useful for your research, please consider citing

 ```
 @article{jing2019neural,